hudson155/kairo/README.md

   Kairo's Google App Engine Feature uses the health check readiness endpoint to configure a GAE warmup endpoint.
 - [kairo-health-check-feature](kairo-health-check-feature/):
-  Kairo's health check Feature configures liveness and readiness health check REST endpoints.
+  Kairo's Health Check Feature configures liveness and readiness health check REST endpoints.
 - [kairo-id-feature](kairo-id-feature/):
   Kairo IDs are an optional way to uniquely identify entities.
   Think of them as an alternative to `UUID`s or serial IDs, but with a few perks.